 Wigglesworth, C. (2012).
 SQ21: The twenty-one skills of spiritual intelligence.
 New York, NY: SelectBooks.

 Wilber, K. (2017).
 The religion of tomorrow: A vision for the future of the great traditions-more inclusive, more comprehensive, more complete.
 Boulder, CO: Shambhala Publications.

 Wheeler, E. A., Ampadu, L. M., & Wangari, E. (2002).
 Lifespan development revisited: African-centered spirituality throughout the life cycle.
 Journal of Adult Development, 9(1), 71–78. https://doi.org/10.1023/A:1013881302284.

 Saunders, P. (2018).
 Waking Up While Black: How A Jamaican Border-Dwelling Bredda Makes Meaning of His Camino De Santiago Pilgrimage (Doctoral dissertation, Fielding Graduate University).

 Akasha, PhD, PCC, is a pilgrim, educator, and developmental coach with over 10 years of professional experience.
 Through an approach guided by love, mindfulness, and transformative change he accompanies his clients on a journey to realizing and expanding themselves.
-He is an adjunct faculty in Fielding Graduate University’s (FGU) Evidenced Based Coaching Certificate program.
+He is a contract instructor in Fielding Graduate University’s (FGU) Evidenced Based Coaching Certificate program.
 He works as a consultant and coach with Solfire Consulting Group, helping to foster inclusive leadership development.
 Akasha holds a PhD in Human Development from FGU.
 He is ever on the move and spends time between Grenada and Bermuda with his family and their protective cockapoo dog. https://www.linkedin.com/in/peteasaunders/

 For more on Fielding’s EBC Coach Training Program, see http://coach.fielding.edu